AgnesHendrickx/MTE/documentation/flanksim.rst

    Flank simulation on the Etna. (:math:`\mathbf{M}`) = :math:`7.5 [A/m]` (arrows).
 The slope (:math:`a` in :numref:`fflanksim`) is  :math:`6 ^{\circ}`.
 The computations of the magnetic field (:math:`\mathbf{B}`) above the flanks are done at point composing either a path or a plane above each flank.
 The flanks are labeled as displayed.
 Please note, for visual purposes, the extent and resolution of the displayed mesh do not adhere the optimized testing setup outlined before in the :ref:`parameter section <parameters>`.

-| Given that the majority of lava flows are located on the flanks of volcanoes, simulating volcanic flanks is a relevant and intuitive starting point for our initial generic modeling setup.
-While the magnetization direction remains consistent, the dip direction of the surfaces on these flanks varies.
+| Given that the majority of lava flows are located on the flanks of volcanoes, simulating volcanic flanks is a relevant starting point for our initial generic modeling setup.
+It is expected that each flank produces different anomalies due to the variation in the dip direction of the surfaces, while the magnetization direction remains consistent.

 .. _bdeg:
 .. figure:: figures/bdegflank.png